Go to: VanIsle 1200 Home

 How does the drop bag system work?

-Drop-bags are to be brought to the bike check-in on Tuesday 04-July between 13:00 and 16:00.
+Drop-bags are to be brought to the bike check-in on Sunday 13-July between 13:00 and 16:00.
 Drop bags must have a large travel tag with the rider's name and address attached to it.
 If sending a bag to Gold River, be sure to mark this clearly on the bag, otherwise it will go to Campbell River.
 Please restrict your drop bags to a reasonable size and weight as we have a limited cargo volume in the vans; and ordinary folks will be lifting the bags into and out of the van several times.
 Please use a soft covered sports bag if possible.
 Garbage bags and the like will not be transported.

 Recommended maximum size and weight are 10" x 10" x 20" (250 mm x 250 mm x 500 mm) and 15lb (7 kg).